 Staunch, granite-jawed American leading man of silent and early talkie films, much associated with Westerns.
 A native of New York City, Holt often claimed to have been born in Winchester, Virginia, where he grew up.
 The son of an Episcopal minister, he attended Trinity School in Manhattan, then the...

 60. Jack Hoxie

 American cowboy star of silent films, Jack Hoxie was raised in the Indian Territory (now Oklahoma) and in Idaho, learning riding and roping at an early age.
 He became a popular and successful rodeo star, winning national championships.
 In 1914, after touring the U.S. in a Wild West show, he came to...

 Actor | The Mist

 Jackson Hurst was born on February 17, 1979 in Houston, Texas, USA as Jackson Ryan Hurst.
-He is an actor and producer, known for The Mist (2007), Cleaner (2007) and A Bird of the Air (2011).
+He is an actor and producer, known for The Mist (2007), Cleaner (2007) and Drop Dead Diva (2009).
 He has been married to Stacy Stas Hurst since June 6, 2014.
 They have two children.